Updated: Mar 10

 Therapists are penalized financially for not meeting outcome measures- it’s capitalism not social justice or client well-being

-Algorithms problems are frequent and complex- given in state licensing requirements and limited/ changing providers, you can’t really choose the qualities you prefer in a provider
+Algorithms problems are frequent and complex- given in state licensing requirements and limited/ changing providers, you can’t really choose the qualities you prefer in a provider (even on apps that specify certain identity traits- it's often hard to find the right fit in your state).

 None of the companies are seeking to shift the mental health system or challenge white supremacy, elitism, classism, racism, sexism, homophobia within it ( and sometimes within the company itself).
+This is particularly true in terms of who can get access to becoming a licensed/ certified therapist and have the privileges/ resources to succeed in academia and licensing processes.

 The cost is similar, if not more than therapy in person, but you’re getting less time with your provider (usually 30 min video sessions versus an hour).